 We appreciate that you will not have all your appraisal material available electronically.
 Some of it will exist as paper copies.
 If you have access to a scanner, whether it is from home or work, you can use this to scan your documents and then upload to SOAR.

 If you have several folders' worth of training certificates, obviously it's quite an arduous task to sit and scan umpteen documents.
-We recommend that you speak with the appraiser first, and if agreed, simply bring these files with you on the day of the interview.
+We recommend that you speak with the appraiser first, and if agreed, simply bring these files with you on the day of the appraisal meeting.
 HOWEVER:

 If you have access to a scanner from home, you will want to look out for the following settings on your scanner.